 5. Description: 100-word-minimum paragraph summarizing your experiences with the campus pipeline (my.lamarpa.edu).
 May include responses concerning these issues: likes and dislikes concerning the pipeline service; wish list for services to be added or deleted from campus pipeline site; reasons for liking or disliking various pipeline services; areas of the campus pipeline site you use most and least frequently.

 6. Must include title, including the phrase campus pipeline, and complete heading, including your full name, the course number and section number, and the date you complete the activity.

 7. If submitted by email, must have title of activity repeated in the subject field of the email message.

 8. If submitted by email, must have title of activity and complete heading included in the body of the email message.

 9. You may turn in one Campus Pipeline Bonus activity.

 10. Maximum credit: 5 points

 SYLLABUS/SYLLABUS SUPPLEMENT BONUS QUIZ:

 1. Must be completed online on the date listed in the Assignment and Activity Chart.

-2. Consists of your responses to 10 short answer questions created by the instructor, based on information available in the course syllabus.
+2. Consists of 10 short answer questions based on information available in the course syllabus and syllabus supplement.